 The Most High God bestowed a kingdom upon Himself?
 Didn't God already have control over all Kingdoms?

-"And when Jesus had cried out with a loud voice, he said, "'Father, into Your hands I commit my spirit'".
+"And when Joshua had cried out with a loud voice, he said, "'Father, into Your hands I commit my spirit'".
 Having said this, he breathed his last."
 (Luke 23:46)

 God is spirit.
 The Holy Spirit is God's spirit.
 Whose spirit was committed into the hands of the Father?
-If it was Jesus', then there is division even in the spirit of God?
+If it was Joshua', then there is division even in the spirit of God?

 "No one has seen God at any time."
 (John 1:18 & 1 John 4:12)